Asthma & COPD Telehealth Service for Country WA

 In places where there is good enough internet connection, you might even link in to the appointment in your own home via a computer or mobile device.

-It’s like having a face-to-face appointment with a respiratory educator, but you don’t to be in the same room (or even the same town).
+It’s like having a face-to-face appointment with a respiratory health educator, but you don’t to be in the same room (or even the same town).
 Think of it as a phone call, but with the benefit of vision.

 Is it an established technology?

-Videoconferencing is used every day in WA to link patients in country WA with specialists in Perth and regional hospitals.
+Videoconferencing is used every day in WA to link patients in regional WA with specialists in Perth and regional hospitals.
 Asthma & COPD Telehealth uses this same infrastructure around the state, concentrating on asthma and COPD education and support.

 Will my doctor be kept informed?

 Asthma & COPD Telehealth aims to work in partnership with local GPs and healthcare professionals to ensure continuity of care for patients.
-Your GP and any other healthcare professionals you nominate will receive regular updates from your respiratory educator.
+Your GP and any other healthcare professionals you nominate will receive regular updates from your respiratory health educator.
 You can also choose to have a member of your local healthcare team join you for your consultation.

 What happens during a telehealth consultation?